-Between 1920-1981 years, it traveled in the shape of convex direction for about 62 years and caused good rainfall and floods in many years.
+Between 1965-1981 years, it traveled in the shape of convex direction and caused good rainfall and floods in many years.

-Betwhen 1982-2009 years, it traveled in the shape of concave direction for about 27 years and caused low rainfall and droughts in many years.
+Betwhen 1982-2020 years, it traveled in the shape of concave direction and caused low rainfall and droughts in many years.

-From 2010, it is going to travel upwards in the shape of convex direction for 56 years that's until 2056 and will be resulting good rainfall and floods in the coming years.
+From 2020, it is going to travel upwards in the shape of convex direction for 56 years that's until 2056 and will be resulting good rainfall and floods in the coming years.

 As discussed above, the convex period of pre-path which traveled between 1918-1981 will be traveled between 2010-2060 and the convex period of the main-path which traveled between 1926-1981 will be traveled between 2020-2075.
-As result, heavy rains and floods are going to occur all over the India in the coming seasons.
-Therefore, heavy rains will occur all over the India and flood all rivers of the India including the Sutluj river.
-People who live in those water catchment areas may be trapped in the heavy rains and floods as the water flow into the towns and villages in their former way.
+As result, heavy rains and floods are going to occur all over the world countries including the New Zealand in the coming seasons.
+Therefore, precipitation including heavy rains, snow, floods will occur in the New Zealand.
+People who live in the river or lake water catchment areas may be trapped in floods as the water flow into the towns and villages in their former way.
 As a result massive loss of life and property is going on.
-So the scientists establish the Indian Monsoon Time Scale to analyze Indian Monsoon that affecting the Sutluj river.
+So the scientists establish the Monsoon Time Scales that affecting the New Zealand.